 |Personal goals for the event (in order of importance)|

-|02||Improve upon the current PR for half marathon: 2:12:51 (5.90 mph, 10:08 min/mile)||Yes; 2:40:42 (4.70 mph, 12:49 min/mile)|
+|02||Improve upon the current PR for trail half marathon: 4:05:34 (3.30 mph, 18:11 min/mile)||Yes; 2:40:42 (4.70 mph, 12:49 min/mile)|

 Praise be to the Good Lord, and thanks be to

-team /var/run (Nancy Banfield, Josh Myles and Amy Blake), Keweenaw Running Group, Amy Madsen, Ashley Ames, Ashley Miller, Dr. Bryan Suits, Caleb Wendel, Christopher Schwartz, Darcy Donnelly, Erin Kauppila, Greg Reed, Jesse Cleaver, Julie Ruotsala, Katie Temple, Kelly Wooten, Kelsae Eliszewski, Kim Green, Laura Mlynski, Lauri Keteri-Smith, Leah Tollefson, Louisa Raisbeck, Lynette Potvin, Lynn Czarnecki Makela, Mahesh Shastry, Marc Rea, Maria Janowiak, Marine Foucher, Mark Mehler, Matt Manders, Matt Mlinar, Mary Webster, Michael Babcock, Mike LaMotte, Randal Harrison, Ray Sharp, Rebecca Anderson, Ryan Towles, Riccardo Tortini, Robert Larson, Dr. Robert Weidman, Sam Roache, Sarah Conner, Sarah Menassian, Scott Gibbs, Shreya Kumar, Sue Peterson, Tony Schwenn and more (in and outside of my community) — for the often unexpected, undeserved, unrewarded acts of constant encouragement, and offerings of constructive criticism, tested tips and tricks to improve myself as a runner.
+team /var/run (Nancy Banfield, Josh Myles and Amy Blake), Keweenaw Running Group, Adam Griffis, Amy Madsen, Ashley Ames, Ashley Miller, Dr. Bryan Suits, Caleb Wendel, Christopher Schwartz, Dr. Daniel Fuhrmann, Darcy Donnelly, Erin Kauppila, Greg Reed, Jesse Cleaver, Julie Ruotsala, Katie Temple, Kelly Wooten, Kelsae Eliszewski, Kim Green, Laura Mlynski, Lauren Schaefer, Lauri Keteri-Smith, Leah Tollefson, Louisa Raisbeck, Lynette Potvin, Lynn Czarnecki Makela, Mahesh Shastry, Marc Rea, Maria Janowiak, Marine Foucher, Mark Mehler, Matt Manders, Matt Mlinar, Mary Webster, Michael Babcock, Mike LaMotte, Randal Harrison, Ray Sharp, Rebecca Anderson, Ryan Towles, Riccardo Tortini, Robert Larson, Dr. Robert Weidman, Sam Roache, Sarah Bird, Sarah Conner, Sarah Menassian, Scott Gibbs, Shreya Kumar, Sue Peterson, Tony Schwenn, William Atkinson and more (in and outside of my community) — for the often unexpected, undeserved, unrewarded acts of constant encouragement, and offerings of constructive criticism, tested tips and tricks to improve myself as a runner.